 - Pivot: The Only Move is the One You Make Next, by Jenny Blake.
 This book is — as the title would suggest — all about the pivot, a startup term that can also apply to changing our lives.
 Blake, a public speaker and career coach, aggregates her advice about taking small steps to move in new directions and modify goals and careers in the process.
 Actionable and interesting.

-- For a bit of a woo woo option, see Design the Life You Love: A Step-by-Step Guide to Building a Meaningful Future, by Ayse Birsel.
+- For a bit of spirituality braided in, see Design the Life You Love: A Step-by-Step Guide to Building a Meaningful Future, by Ayse Birsel.
 It’s an interactive journal – which may not appeal to all of my readers!
 But if doodling and listicles help you think stronger, this may be a good start for getting a better handle on changes you want to me.

 - Big Magic: Creative Living Beyond Fear, by Elizabeth Gilbert.
 Some may argue that this book belongs elsewhere but I firmly believe that entrepreneurs and changemakers need to have a strong and brave creative streak, and this book speaks directly to creative pursuits in a linear world.